jazzlanders0111-hash/jazzlanders0111-hash/README.md

 on until the logic holds and I'm comfortable defending every decision.
 That's just how I'm wired.

 I keep learning every day, even the minor details.
-That part never stops.
+That part of me never stops.

 ---